Are Annuities a Safe Retirement Investment?

 The potential risks involved with purchasing an annuity will vary depending on the type you are interested in.
 Some styles carry more inherent risk than others.

 One type that comes with a lower level of risk but also lower reward is a fixed annuity.
-According to FINRA, in a fixed annuity, you are locked into a set interest rate and set payouts.
+According to the Financial Industry Regulatory Authority, you’re locked into a set interest rate and set payouts with a fixed annuity.

 This allows you to know exactly how much money you will be receiving from your annuity without having to worry about dramatic fluctuations.
 The tradeoff is that there is less potential for growth or larger payouts when opting for a fixed annuity.